Erhard Keller: Career

 Competing for West Germany, Keller specialised on the sprint distances - the 500 m and the 1000 m - and he joined the world's sprint skating elite in 1965.
 In December 1967, he equalled Yevgeny Grishin's world record on the 500 m by skating that distance in 39.5 seconds and the next month, on 28 January 1968, he beat Grishin's world record, to the very day five years after Grishin had set it.

-Keller, studying dentistry at the Munich University at the time, then participated in the 1968 Winter Olympics in Grenoble.
+Keller, studying dentistry at LMU Munich at the time, then participated in the 1968 Winter Olympics in Grenoble.
 There, the "flying dentist" became Olympic Champion on the 500 m (a distance in which he was still the world record holder), making him the first German male Olympic Champion in speed skating in history - before any other East German or West German or German Olympic Champions in speed skating that would follow.
 He was of course preceded by East-German Helga Haase, who won gold at the 1960 Winter Olympics at Squaw Valley for the unified German team.

 In 1971, Keller became champion at the ISU Sprint Championships (the forerunner of the World Sprint Championships).
 The next year, he became Olympic Champion on the 500 m again (setting a new Olympic record in the process) at the 1972 Winter Olympics in Sapporo.
-After the 1972 speed skating season, Keller became a professional speed skater and he graduated in dentistry in 1973.
+After the 1972 speed skating season, Keller became a professional speed skater, and he graduated in dentistry in 1973.
 After 1974, Keller no longer participated in any international tournaments.
 He became a professional dentist in Munich in 1975 and only participated for a few more years in national tournaments.